RevoU-FSSE-4/milestone-1-noviairawati/README.md

-Hello, This assignment for Milestone
+Hello, This assignment for Milestone 1.

-Theme: "Koper Travel Bag"
+Theme: *Koper Travel Bag*

+Description: This website is a mini project that describes the company profile of a company that sells suitcases in an online shop.

 I use _HTML, CSS and Javascript_ to built the website.

 HTML Version: _HTML5_

 ## Version Control